 Why You’ll Love This Pan Fried Salmon Recipe

 - It’s Just Impressive.
 Like Stuffed Salmon and Red Wine Braised Short Ribs, this is a dish that’s truly going to wow your guests (and you!).
 With a perfectly seared exterior and moist, flaky interior, they’ll think you are in a restaurant!

 - For the Novice and Expert Alike.
 I used to think that only a professional chef could pull seared fish off, but it’s completely doable at home.
 With a few easy pointers, all of which I have included for you below, you will also know how to pan sear salmon perfectly!

+- Dry Fish Is So Yesterday.
+This recipe ensures your salmon is succulent, tender, and never dry.
 Pan searing helps lock in the moisture and prevent drying out, as Pan Fried Chicken Breast can certainly attest.

-How to Make The Best Pan Seared Salmon
+Tips for the Best Pan Seared Salmon

 Making pan fried salmon that you can proudly declare better than a restaurant comes down to a few rules.

 - The best pan for salmon is one with a heavy bottom that you can heat to a high temperature and that conducts heat evenly.
 I have the best luck with stainless steel (this pan is the holy grail) and cast iron.
 A non-stick pan can work too, but it’s not my favorite for searing or pan frying, as it doesn’t get the surface of the fish *as* crisp.

 - GET A FISH SPATULA.
 This long, flexible spatula is the one I use more than any other, and it is useful for so much more than fish.
 From turning Oven Roasted Vegetables, to flipping eggs and pancakes, to getting that perfect flip on your fillet, a fish spatula with its wide surface area is indispensable.